-Controlled entity Expenses paid Isaac Affordable Housing Trust (IAHT) 40,266 31,784 Moranbah Early Learning Centre (MELC) - and a construction of a party where a state 40,266 31,784
+Controlled entity Expenses [paid

+Isaac Affordable Housing Trust (IAHT) 40,266 31,784

+Moranbah Early Learning Centre (MELC) -

+The second se 40,266 31,784

 Isaac Regional Council paid for expenses on behalf of IAHT and MELC.
 There are existing loans from Isaac Regional Council to both of these controlled entitles (note 29) with interest being accrued on a monthly basis on both loans.
 The IAHT loan interest is charged at the Mortgagee's (Isaac Regional Council) banker to its customers.
 The MELC loan interest is charged at the lowest Queensland Treasury Corporation Borrowing Rate as at 31 March each year.